create3000/x_ite/docs/_posts/what's-new.md

 ## X_ITE v15.1 Series

-*Leipzig, 31st May 2026:* The 15.1 release of X_ITE comes now with basic support for 3D Gaussian splatting, bringing a modern point-based rendering technique to the X3D ecosystem.
-To make working with Gaussian splats straightforward and fully integrated into X3D scenes, this release introduces the new [GaussianSplats](/x_ite/components/x-ite/gaussiansplats/) node.
+*Leipzig, 31st May 2026:* The 15.1 release of X_ITE comes now with basic support for 3D Gaussian Splatting, bringing a modern point-based rendering technique to the X3D ecosystem.
+To make working with Gaussian Splats straightforward and fully integrated into X3D scenes, this release introduces the new [GaussianSplats](/x_ite/components/x-ite/gaussiansplats/) node.
 It enables the loading and rendering of Gaussian Splat datasets while leveraging X_ITE's existing scene graph architecture.

-In addition to PLY files, X_ITE now supports the glTF extension [KHR_gaussian_splatting](https://github.com/KhronosGroup/glTF/blob/main/extensions/2.0/Khronos/KHR_gaussian_splatting/README.md), allowing Gaussian splat assets stored in glTF files to be loaded and displayed directly.
-This provides compatibility with the emerging open standard for Gaussian splatting content and facilitates interoperability with content creation tools and pipelines that adopt the KHR_gaussian_splatting extension.
+In addition to PLY files, X_ITE now supports the glTF extension [KHR_gaussian_splatting](https://github.com/KhronosGroup/glTF/blob/main/extensions/2.0/Khronos/KHR_gaussian_splatting/README.md), allowing Gaussian Splat assets stored in glTF files to be loaded and displayed directly.
+This provides compatibility with the emerging open standard for Gaussian Splatting content and facilitates interoperability with content creation tools and pipelines that adopt the KHR_gaussian_splatting extension.

 Although this is an initial implementation, it already provides a solid foundation for exploring highly detailed real-world captures and next-generation rendering workflows directly within X_ITE.
 Further enhancements and optimizations are planned for future releases.